Planning a Bali trip and not sure where to start? I’ve got you covered.

 Good to know: A booking two days in advance is required.

-Where: Jl.
+Address: Jl.
 Raya Mambal Br.
 Baturning No.1

 5. Go back to nature at Bambu Indah

 Bambu Indah is a sight to be seen.
 It’s a sustainable and eco-friendly Bali resort made entirely of natural materials – even the elevator is made of bamboo!
-The goods news is, if you’re not staying here, you can visit with a daypass and immerse in the jungly surrounds.
+The good news is, if you’re not staying here, you can visit with a daypass and immerse in the jungly surrounds.

 Price for the daypass: IDR 600,000 per person, including F&B credit